 3. Window Replacement

 If you need to replace your windows, leave it to the experts—or risk damaging your new windows, installing them incorrectly or voiding the warranty.
-A qualified professional will ensure the window is installed and sealed correctly for optimal performance and energy efficiency.
+A qualified professional will help ensure the window is installed and sealed correctly for greater performance and energy efficiency.

 4. Foundation Work